Osseo School Board approves 2021 budget adjustments

 Meyer also recommended $343,386 in adjustments for general operating strategic investments, including the addition of district-wide communication, the addition of three grounds custodians for each high school, and English for specific purposes staff development.
 “These investments do not have an expenditure or revenue offset and thus will be an impact on the fund balance.”

 Meyer also gave recommendations for adjusting expenditures for the capital operating budget and technology levy budget for fiscal year 2021.
-Operating capital expenditure requests included $2,461,688 for the Division of Leadership, Teaching and Learning, $5,044,075 for Human and Administrative Resources Team, and $1,167,916 for the Instructional and Information Tech Team or a total of $8,673,679.
-The technology or capital project levy budget requests amount to $7,175,516, which will be used for the continuation of mobile device leases, online resources, software licenses, technology equipment, media materials, and technology staff.
-The combined capital expenditure budget recommended for fiscal year 2021 is $15,849,195.
+Operating capital expenditure requests included $2.5 million for the Division of Leadership, Teaching and Learning, $5 million for Human and Administrative Resources Team, and $1.2 million for the Instructional and Information Tech Team or a total of approximately $8.7 million.
+The technology or capital project levy budget requests amount to $7.2 million, which will be used for the continuation of mobile device leases, online resources, software licenses, technology equipment, media materials, and technology staff.
+The combined capital expenditure budget recommended for fiscal year 2021 is approximately $15.9 million.

-In discussion prior to voting, school board member Heather Douglass said although she recognizes the place technology holds in educational settings, caution should be used when considering and evaluating technology within Osseo Area Schools.
+In discussion prior to voting, Boardmember Heather Douglass said although she recognizes the place technology holds in educational settings, caution should be used when considering and evaluating technology within Osseo Area Schools.
 “The research is overwhelmingly clear that there is a connection between the rise of technology use in young children and social, emotional and behavioral issues,” Douglass said.

 In response, Anthony Padrnos, executive director of technology at Osseo Area Schools, said the technology resource recommendation was discussed in both the spring and fall of 2019.
 Conversations on implementing technology at the elementary level and a recommendation around educational screen time use are planned for this spring, Padrnos added.

-Ultimately, board members Ostaffe and Craig voted against the approval of the capital operating budget and technology levy budget for fiscal year 2021.
+Ultimately, embers Ostaffe and Craig voted against the approval of the capital operating budget and technology levy budget for fiscal year 2021.

 Post a comment as